-”No man is an island, entire of itself”.
+”No man is an island, entire of itself.”
 John Donne

 Introduction

 In any organisation, group work is inevitable, but also necessary for effective functioning of the particular organisation and society at large.
 Much as conflict, disagreement and differences most likely arise in the working process of the group, it is how members learn to resolve them and in the end achieve their aims and goals that are paramount.
 To effectively prepare its students for work life, NTNU, through Experts in teamwork (hereafter: EiT), facilitates an environment through which students work in groups, acquire skills and gain experience in dealing with diversity of academic disciplines, personality, cultures and even nationality.
 The Rector, commenting on the aims and benefits of EiT in the Book of Reflections (p.
 3) writes,